-Something I think is important, thats being able to Email people and have others be able to contact me, for ham radio folks, that means QRZ.com,
+Something I think is important, is being able to Email hams and have other hams be able to contact me, is important

-It's a defact STANDARD in call sign lookups
+QRZ.com, It's a defacto STANDARD in call sign lookups

 Now don't send them any money, The guy's probably a multi millionaire, without your help.
-QRZ is a great ham asset for looking up contacts.
-However
+QRZ is a great ham asset for finding contact info .

-lots of the "BLOG stuff" is total BS, There is absolutely NO reason to send him money.
+There is absolutely NO reason to send him (qrz.com) money.
 I've used the site for years, (free) there is a limited amount of lookups you

-can do every 24 hours, like 25 or so, why would I want to look up more ???
+can do every 24 hours, like a 100, why/when would I want to look up more ???